Larry Taylor

-Samuel Lawrence Taylor (June 26, 1942 – August 19, 2019) was an American bass guitarist, best known for his work as a member of Canned Heat from 1967.
-Before joining Canned Heat he had been a session bassist for The Monkees and Jerry Lee Lewis.
-He was the younger brother of Mel Taylor, long-time drummer of The Ventures.
+Samuel Lawrence Taylor (June 26, 1942 – August 19, 2019) was an American bass guitarist, best known for his work as a member of the blues rock band Canned Heat.
+Before joining Canned Heat, he had been a session bassist for The Monkees and Jerry Lee Lewis.
+He was the younger brother of Mel Taylor, longtime drummer of The Ventures.

-Life and career
+Early life

+Taylor was born in New York City.
+His mother was Jewish and his father was a "WASP" from Tennessee.
+Taylor was the younger brother to Mel Taylor (1933-1996), drummer for The Ventures.
+As a boy, Taylor's family moved back and forth from Brooklyn and Tennessee.
+They also lived in Texas and California.
+While living in California, Taylor was sent by his mother back to Tennessee to join a mandatory Reserve Officers' Training Corps to punish him and teach him discipline as he was an "incorrigible" child.

+In an interview, Taylor said he went to school for only a year before dropping out: